Nikhil1210/typescript-features/readme.md

 ### Debug the code

-best way to understand is to debug using VScode.
+Best way to understand is to debug using VScode.
 It's extension "debug for chrome" will be required for it.

-## Deployment

-Its for demonstration purpose only

 ## Authors